rschristopher/ischristtrue.com/src/truth.md

  conventional wisdom.
-Anyone can "see" a spirit, if not directly through symbolism or iconography, then through patterns of reality over time.
+Anyone can "see" a spirit, if not directly through symbolism or iconography, but through patterns of reality over time.
 A spirit is just that, a pattern of reality that has conscious agency.